 I started with the figure drawing course and still get immense value from those lessons.
 You can read my full review if you want more details.
 But this is the best course for beginners to start with because it teaches the basics of form and how to apply form onto the human figure.

 When first starting these lessons I was skeptical.
 But after practicing them I have seen a tremendous improvement in my work, and it’s so easy that even a complete beginner could follow along.

-Stan also has a full anatomy course which so far is exquisite.
-This may not be perfect for a beginner because it’s very detailed.
+Granted the anatomy course may not be perfect for a total beginner because it’s very detailed.
 But it is the best video course for teaching yourself human anatomy.
 I also did a full review of that course if you wanna learn more.

 But every new Proko course has incredible recording quality and plenty of detail in the subject matter.